jrbcruz/HTMLParser/README.md

 13) **StandAloneLexer folder** - contains files for the **first part of the project only**, includes the "standalone" version of the lexical analyzer

 # Description of minimum machine specs required
+Machine OS must be Windows 7 and above.
+Machine must have GCC (C compiler), Flex, and Bison installed locally.
+Machine needs at least 1 GB of free memory.

+# Some special cases not mentioned in the project specs
+1) Negative numbers - the given test cases did not contain any negative numbers.